-Boggle is a word game using letters distributed across a grid of NxN dice.
-The grid could be 4x4, 5x5 or 6x6.
-Each dice in the grid shows 1 letter, but sometimes 2 letters or a blank in the 6x6 variant.
+Boggle is a word game in which letters are distributed across a grid of NxN dice.
+The grid size could be 4x4, 5x5 or 6x6.
+Each dice shows 1 letter, but sometimes 2 letters or a blank in the 6x6 variant.
 A new combination is obtained by shaking the Boggle casing with all the dice inside.
 Then, a new game is started by simultaneously lifting the cover and flipping the sand timer.

 The goal of the game is to find as many words as possible within the time frame of usually 3 minutes.
 A word is formed starting from one dice and moving to the next adjacent dice in horizontal, vertical or diagonal direction.
 No dice should be used more than once in creating one word.
 Words must also meet a pre-agreed minimum length of 3 or more letters.

 When the timer expires, score is determined by counting the points earned by each word corresponding to its length.
 Words are valid if they are found in the dictionary and the letters are connected.
 In the traditional scoring, players alternately declare their found words.
 A word will be canceled if it is also listed by anyone of the other player/s.
 The player with the highest score wins!

 eWord Challenge is an online reboot of Boggle word game available in English, Spanish, Filipino and French.
 This is suited for everyone whose favorite hobby is Boggle.
 Featured here are the three variants popular in the 70's and 80's: (a) 4x4 Classic Boggle, (b) 5x5 Big Boggle (aka Word Factory), and (c) 6x6 Super Big Boggle — now playable on your desktop, tablet or smartphone's web browser.